-In order to maintain a safe working environment, incidents of workplace violence must be reported promptly to a supervisor and/or the Office of Public Safety.
+In order to maintain a safe working environment, incidents of workplace violence must be reported promptly to a supervisor, the Office of Public Safety or the WVAT Chair.
+The WVAT chair must be made aware of all workplace violence complaints received at the College.
 The phone number of the College's Office of Public Safety is 718-260-5550.
 Members of the College community are also encouraged to report other behavior they believe may lead to potential workplace violence.
-After an incident occurs or upon receipt of a complaint, an investigation will be conducted by the Office of Public Safety.
-Complaints involving the Office of Public Safety will be investigated by the Office of Human Resources.